openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

 White Space
 ***********

 Plan for expanded text.
-Expansion of 25% is common, so incorporate white space in flowcharts, blocks of text, UI strings...
+An expansion of 25% is common, so incorporate white space in flowcharts, blocks of text, and UI strings.

 ***********
 Punctuation